MMcClure11/cards/notes.md

-when working with file system we actually have to use Erlang as opposed to Elixir invoke Erlang with :erlang we are able to save a deck as a binary object to the file system
+when working with file system we actually have to use Erlang as opposed to Elixir invoke Erlang with :erlang we are able to save a deck as a binary object to the file system In Elixir when we want to make checks we try to avoid if statements and more often rely on case statements which are a combo of checks and pattern matching